Application Timeline - 3 Months Before

 Please visit our Student Visa pages to find out all the information about what to do and how to get your visa.

-You need to make all the arrangements to fly to the U.S., schedule someone to meet you and pick you up at the airport and arrange temporary accommodation for your first night in the USA.
-Try to arrive at least 10 to 15 days before your school’s orientation will begin, as this will give you time to get familiar with your new surroundings and acclimated to life in a new country.
+You need to make all the arrangements to fly to the U.S., schedule your transfer from the airport to your accommodation and arrange temporary accommodation for your first night in the USA.
+Try to arrive at least 10 to 15 days before your school’s orientation begins, as this will give you time to get familiar with your new surroundings and acclimated to life in a new country.

-Our Travel Section contains all the tools you will need to book flights, make connections, reserve a hotel room, and more.
+Our Travel Section contains all the tools you will need to book flights, make connections, purchase a student discount card, reserve a hotel room, and more.